Winifred Hackett

-Winifred Hackett (2 October 1906 – 3 June 1994) was an electrical and aeronautical engineer who worked on guided weapon systems and the DEUCE computer.
+Winifred Hackett (2 October 1906 – 3 June 1994) was an English electrical and aeronautical engineer who worked on guided weapon systems and the DEUCE computer.

 Early life and education

 Hackett was born in Kings Norton, an area of Birmingham on 2 October 1906.

 She attended King Edward's Girls’ High School in Edgbaston, Birmingham.
 Hackett was an exceptional student and won a scholarship whilst at the school.
 She originally planned to study architecture and for a time attended UCL with this purpose, but decided to change academic direction, returning to Birmingham to study engineering instead.

-In 1929 Hackett was the first woman to graduate from the University of Birmingham with an engineering degree, and won the prize for the 'Best Engineer in the University of Birmingham' in 1930.
+In 1929, Hackett was the first woman to graduate from the University of Birmingham with an engineering degree, and won the prize for the 'Best Engineer in the University of Birmingham' in 1930.
 Hackett's academic success resulted in the award of the Bowen Scholarship for Electrical Engineering, which enabled her to stay on to earn an MSc.
 A further grant from the Institution of Electrical Engineers' War Thanksgiving Education and Research Fund in 1930 supported her a to earn a PhD on selenium cells, again at the University of Birmingham.

 She then became an aeronautical engineer.

 Career

 Hackett's first job was at the British Electrical and Allied Industries Research Association at Perivale and then Leatherhead, where she worked as a Junior Technical Assistant.
 During this time she was researching dielectrics and published a number of papers on dielectrics, capacitors and DC design.
 She encouraged colleagues, including Miriam Violet Griffith, to join the Women's Engineering Society.

-By the 1950s Hackett was head of the Guided Weapons Division at aerospace and defence company English Electric, working on Mathematical Physics, and based first in Luton and later in Stevenage.
+By the 1950s, Hackett was head of the Guided Weapons Division at aerospace and defence company English Electric, working on Mathematical Physics, and based first in Luton and later in Stevenage.
 She was in charge of the DEUCE computer and its programming on punched cards and paper tape.
-The Deuce was a commercialised version of Alan Turing’s ACE computer. of which 33 were sold and which had a library of over 1,000 programmes.
+The DEUCE was a commercialised version of Alan Turing’s ACE computer. of which 33 were sold and which had a library of over 1,000 programmes.
 The period when Hackett ran the guided weapons division also saw the development of the Thunderbird surface to air missile and other ballistic missiles.

-In the early 1960s Hackett joined the Manchester Business School as a Senior Research Fellow where she undertook statistical analysis.
+In the early 1960s, Hackett joined the Manchester Business School as a Senior Research Fellow where she undertook statistical analysis.
 It was here that the future software designer Judy Butland became her mathematical assistant and computer.